MarkSchu/site/article-drafts/describing-position-in-physics.md

-Describing Position in Physics publish
+publish=true
+date=9/19/2019
 ---
+# Describing Position in Physics

 Imagine a world that is very simple.
 The world has two spatial dimensions - a horizontal dimension and a vertical dimension - and contains atoms with no size and no shape.
 Looking at this world is like looking at the stars in the night sky.

 <img src="../images/position1.png" />